my-name-is-D/object-detection-Motion-Nao-webots/kinematicnao/README.md

 (himself inspired from Kouretes github, see thesis :https://www.cs.umd.edu/~nkofinas/Projects/KofinasThesis.pdf for understanding NAO kinematic)

 # How this package work
-It has been adapted to ROS.
+Nao kinematic has seen on the original work has been adapted to ROS and my case

  ### V1
  An object position and orientation can be written in a txt file and read here,